mixelpixel/LambdaSchoolTA/README.md

 ##### Also, as for the queue, I have been doing this:
 1. if there are questions I can address quickly, then I do so in writing.
   - Am trying to fight the urge to jump into a chat (even though it is often easier to verbally explain things).
 2. When given questions in DM’s, I’m in the habit of asking that the question be posted in help channels prior to answering.
-Also, good to confirm that the student with the question is _PAIR PROGRAMMING_.
+Also, good to confirm that the student with the question is _PAIR PROGRAMMING_ and that their _PULL REQUEST_ reflects the current state of their project.

 ##### `Code reviews are literally the most important part of your job.`
 > The afternoon questions are great, but in-depth code reviews have more impact.